Custom CRM: functionality, development process & implementation guidelines

 • Customer profiling and segmentation based on various metrics to fine-tune marketing campaigns and related budgeting

-• Customer journey mapping to identify the touchpoints and marketing channels involved in early customer interactions
+• Customer journey mapping to identify the touchpoints and marketing channels involved in customer interactions

 • Personalized marketing via targeted ads, tailored offers, and customized engagement strategies

-• Lead scoring to prioritize prospective customers with the highest perceived value and maximize the conversion rate
+• Lead scoring to prioritize potential customers with the highest perceived value and maximize the conversion rate

 Sales management